apinanetcov/intune-app-factory/README.md

 ## App.json Source Options:
 Applications can be configured using either:
 ### Option 1 - WinGet Managed (Recommended)
-Provide a WingetPackageId and leave both SourceUri and SetupFileName blank.
+Provide a WingetPackageId and leave both `SourceUri` and `SetupFileName` blank.

-During the build phase, Intune App Factory will:
+During the build process, Intune App Factory will:
 - Query the official WinGet manifest repository.
 - Retrieve the latest installer URL.
 - Automatically populate: